 About Alcazar of Toledo

-The Alcazar of Toledo, or the Toledo Fortress, in Spain is a square fortified building with four imposing towers sitting high atop a hill overlooking the city.
+The Alcazar of Toledo, or the Toledo Fortress, in Spain is a square fortified building with imposing towers sitting high atop a hill overlooking the city.

 History of the Alcazar of Toledo

 Dating back to the 3rd century Roman era when it was used as a palace, Abd ar-Rahman III was the one to turn the palace into a fortress in the 10th century.
 Under the rule of Alfonso VI and Alfonso X, it was heavily altered and restored.
 It was once again restored under Charles V in 1535, with each ruler adding different elements to its design.
 It was at the Alcazar that Charles received Hernan Cortés following his conquest of the Aztecs.

 As a result of this different building patterns, each of its four facades bears a different style, including Renaissance, Plateresque, medieval and Churrigueresque, making the Alcazar of Toledo architecturally as well as historically fascinating.